-Previously, we learned about signing up and signing in.
-Now we're going to learn about adding new products.
-A product inventory needs to be created in the BackOffice before it can become a sale item on the iPad Register.
+Now, we're going to learn how to add new products.
+A product inventory must be created in the BackOffice first before it can become a sale item on the POS Register.

 *Other aspects such as Tax Rate, Categories, Inventory Tracking can be edited now or later.

-The name of your product as it will appear on the register and customer receipts.
+The name of your product as it will appear on the Register and customer's receipts.

-Stock Keeping Unit – A unique short-name identifier for your product.
+Stock Keeping Unit – a unique, short-name identifier for a product.

 A general group for your inventory.
-Categories keep items organised, and is used for reporting.
+Categories keep items organised and are used for reporting.

 You should specify a supplier if you want to make a purchase order.